leychay/crud/README.md

 # CRUD
-A simple CRUD Operation using Slim Framework
+A simple CRUD Operation using Slim Framework using Creative Tim Paper Dashboard Theme

 ## Requirement
 PHP 5.5.x and above